Dental Implant FAQs Straight From an Expert

 Why choose DC Precision Dentistry for dental implants?

 Dr. Deckard is a highly intelligent restorative dentist that stays up-to-date with the latest advancements in implant dentistry.
 He performs all phases of the implant process at his Washington D.C. dentist office.
 This will save the patient time and the stress involved with traveling to multiple specialty practices.
-He also utilizes the Sirona CBCT technology for less invasive and more precise placement of the dental implants.
+He also utilizes the Sirona CBCT technology for less invasive and more precise placement of dental implants.

 Does insurance cover dental implants?

 DC Precision Dentistry accepts several types of dental insurance.
 Some parts of the dental implant treatment may qualify for coverage but this will depend on the type of plan you have.
 As a courtesy to our patients, we will file your insurance claim and then present you with the estimated cost of your procedures.
-We accept cash, checks, all major credit cards, and HSA/FSA dollars for you convenience as well as financing through CareCredit.
+We accept cash, checks, all major credit cards, and HSA/FSA dollars for your convenience as well as financing through CareCredit.